Labour License applicability - 4 Operating Plants - Each plant has less than 10 Employees

 Dear Rajeshavs,

-If each plant has less than 10 contractor workers then neither the Contractor nor the Employer is required to have Licence/RC under CLRA Act, 1970.
-If you are asking labour licence under any other specific enactment then clarify it.
+If each plant has fewer than 10 contractor workers, then neither the Contractor nor the Employer is required to have a License/RC under the CLRA Act, 1970.
+If you are asking for a labor license under any other specific enactment, please clarify.

 R N KHOLA